Mushroom Pizza with Havarti Cheese, Fresh Herbs, and White Truffle Oil

 - Prepare pizza dough: In a medium bowl, whisk together the flour, sugar, salt and yeast.
 Add the warm water, and stir mixture with a wooden spoon until the dough just begins to come together.
 Place the dough on a floured surface and knead it for three minutes, or until it is smooth and slightly elastic.
 Place the dough in a lightly greased bowl, cover, and allow the dough to rise at room temperature for 2 hours or until double in size.

-- Prepare mushrooms: Heat very large (more surface area the better) skillet over very high heat.
+- Prepare mushrooms: Heat a 10 to 12-inch (the more surface area, the better) skillet over very high heat.
 Add the olive oil, followed by the sliced mushrooms, spreading into a single layer with a wooden spoon.
-Continue to saute for 5 to 6 minutes–the mushrooms will quickly begin to release their moisture–keep cooking until most of the liquid has evaporated.
+Continue to saute for 5 to 6 minutes.
+The mushrooms will quickly begin to release their moisture, keep cooking until most of the liquid has evaporated.
 Season to taste with salt and pepper.

 - Add the chopped garlic and continue to saute, stirring constantly, for 1 to 2 minutes.
 De-glaze the pan with the dry sherry.
 Place back on the heat, add the chopped rosemary and thyme, and continue to cook over medium high heat until all of the sherry has evaporated.
 Set aside mushrooms to cool.

 - Assemble pizza: Preheat the oven and a baking steel (or pizza stone) to 500°F (260°C), with a rack in the upper third of the oven, for at least 1 hour.
 On a lightly floured surface, roll or stretch the dough until it forms a rough 10-inch circle.
 The dough will be thin.
 Transfer it to a pizza peel dusted with semolina flour.